urbanware-org/wideredist/README.md

 It consists of two components.
 The server-side component takes advantage of a *Linux* server (or alternatively *BSD*) which downloads the definition files and redistributes them using a web server.
 The client-side component on *Windows* uses the *PowerShell* to obtain and install the definition updates provided by the web server.

 > [!IMPORTANT]
 > Notice that *WiDeRedist* updates only the *Microsoft Defender* virus definitions and scan engine, but does **not** update the *Microsoft Defender* platform itself.
+Details about the *WiDeRedist* update scope can be found [here](https://github.com/urbanware-org/wideredist/wiki#wideredist-update-scope).

+> [!NOTE]
-This project transitioned into maintenance mode.
-Details can be found [here](https://github.com/urbanware-org/wideredist/wiki#maintenance-mode).
+> This project transitioned into maintenance mode.
+Further information can be found [here](https://github.com/urbanware-org/wideredist/wiki#maintenance-mode).

 [Top](#wideredist-)